-No member, lobbyist, department, organization, or person shall distribute or cause to be distributed any material in the House chambers without having indicated on such material clearly the name, identification, and address of the person, department, or organization publishing or sponsoring such distribution; and in all cases the Speaker at his discretion may prohibit distribution of any material whatsoever.
+(a) No member, lobbyist, department, organization, or person shall distribute or cause to be distributed any material in the House chamber without having indicated on such material clearly the name, identification, and address of the person, department, or organization publishing or

+41a.
+December, 1973 sponsoring such distribution; and in all cases the Speaker at his discretion may prohibit distribution of any material whatsoever.